-Mr. Andres Carvallo is the founder and CEO of CMG, Board Director at SGIP, Board Advisor to Texas State University Ingram School of Engineering, and Board Advisor to The University of Kansas Energy Council.
-CMG is a strategy consulting and advisory company focus on enabling Smart Cities, Enterprises, Utilities, Vendors, and Startups.
+CMG is a strategy consulting and advisory company focus on enabling Smart Grids, Smart Utilities, Smart Cities, and Smart Buildings.
 CMG’s mission is to help define and accelerate the digitalization and transformation of its customers using its knowledge library of 500 use cases and 18 frameworks.
-CMG provides world-class expertise in Smart Cities, Energy, IoT, Telecommunications, and Software markets and technologies.
+CMG provides world-class expertise in Energy, Water, Transportation, IoT, Telecommunications, Manufacturing and Software markets and technologies.
 For utilities, cities, and enterprises, CMG provides world-class strategies, processes, and best practices on how to design, build, run, and optimize all elements of planning and operational execution.
 For vendors and startups, CMG offers proven strategies and tactical methods to accelerate product innovation, go-to-market planning and commercialization, and build ecosystems.
-As CEO of CMG, Mr. Carvallo is responsible for the strategy, growth and day-to-day operations.
-Mr. Carvallo also leads or co-leads many practices and has driven multiple projects for large, medium and small customers.
+As CEO of CMG, Carvallo is responsible for the company strategy, growth and day-to-day operations.
+Carvallo also leads or co-leads many practices and has driven multiple projects for large, medium and small customers.

 Expertise – General Management, Strategic Planning, Business Development, Use Cases, Business Cases, Business Models, Project Financing, Project Management, Product Management, Energy & Utility Operations, Telecom Operations, Electronics Manufacturing, Software Development, and Technology Integration.